Education & Literacy, Universities & Colleges, Social Innovation, Tampa Bay, Technology

 Chad Mairn, Innovation Lab Manager, St. Petersburg College

-The Innovation Lab offers Video Game Design, Robotics, 3D Design/Printing, Circuitry/Electronics, Virtual Reality, Drone Building, Video/Audio Editing, and Sewing workshops and have many other educational opportunities currently in the works, including a CoderDojo where free coding workshops are offered a few times each month.
+The Innovation Lab offers Video Game Design, Robotics, 3D Design/Printing, Circuitry/Electronics, Virtual Reality, Drone Building, Video/Audio Editing, and Sewing workshops and has many other educational opportunities currently in the works, including a CoderDojo where free coding workshops are offered a few times each month.

 The Innovation Lab also collaborates with local inventors to get their ideas to reality with 3D designs and prototypes.
 In early 2017, the Innovation Lab was awarded three St. Petersburg College Foundation Innovation Grants: ‘Microsoft HoloLens: Holographic Enhanced Learning’, ‘Graphs and Geometry: Engaging and Illustrating Mathematics with 3D Printing’, and ‘Virtual Reality: A Renaissance.’